Smishing (SMS Phishing): Definition, Examples, and Ways to Prevent It

 What Does a Smisherman Gain from a Smishing Attack?

-Like all malicious actors in the cybersecurity sector, Smishers look for vulnerabilities to exploit and gain personal data, either through simple yet fraudulent requests for information or by using malware installed on your device.
+Like all malicious actors in the cybersecurity sector, smishers look for vulnerabilities to exploit and gain personal data, either through simple yet fraudulent requests for information or by using malware installed on your device.

 This data can be used to steal your identity, gain password entry, compile profiles of user habits, and track user behavior.
 The bottom line, however, is that cyberattackers usually aim to steal money, whether that's by hacking into bank or credit card accounts or by holding critical data ransom.